Have you considered the consequences?

 What is Dyslexia?

-Dyslexia is a learning disability, which affects the auditory, visual, and motor aspects of reading, writing, and spelling.
+Dyslexia is a specific language based learning disability, which affects the auditory, visual, and motor aspects of reading, writing, and spelling.

 Children with dyslexia tend to be bright, creative, and the inability to read or spell is in striking contrast to all their other gifts and talents.